Friday, 9 November 2018

 Having the privilege, much later, of viewing 'The Family' in The Belvedere Gallery, Vienna, I was struck by its compositional authority.
 I see it as Egon Schiele's great attempt to resolve the problem of alienation, and of human separateness, that is pervasive in his earlier work.

-The family members are joined, like Russian-dolls, in a sequence of interlocking forms; but, positioned within a cradle of darkness, each face points in a different direction.
-The self-examining gaze of a father (and self-portrait) is, perhaps, a comment on masculine and parental uncertainty.
+The family members are joined, like Russian dolls, in a sequence of interlocking forms.
+But they're positioned inside a cradle of darkness, each face pointing in a different direction.
+The self-examining gaze of Schiele is, perhaps, an expression of parental anxiety.

 Illustration 3: 'The Family' (detail).